-- 12.1 Mandatory conditions are imposed by the act whether or not the application is opposed. - 12.2 Except for mandatory conditions, which are imposed by the act, the licensing authority will only attach conditions to a premises licence or club premises certificate or, in certain circumstances, a temporary event notice where these: - are consistent with the additional steps identified in the operating schedule which the applicant submits in support of their application, or - at a hearing following a relevant representation, the conditions are considered appropriate for the promotion of the licensing objectives and are proportionate and reasonable.
+- 12.2 There are also mandatory conditions relating to a code of conduct for holders of ON licensed premises, via the Licensing Act 2003 (Mandatory Licensing Conditions) Order 2010 arising from the Policing and Crime Act 2009.
+The Secretary of State has powers to set further mandatory conditions and may use this power from time to time. - 12.3 With the exception of the above mandatory conditions, the Licensing Authority will only attach conditions to a premises licence or club premises certificate or, in certain circumstances, a temporary event notice where these: - are consistent with the additional steps identified in the operating schedule which the applicant submits in support of their application; or - at a hearing following a relevant representation, the conditions are considered appropriate for the promotion of the licensing objectives and are proportionate and reasonable.